Erlang Calculator: Estimate the number of people you need

 - Service times are exponentially distributed.

-- Customers never abandon any service request while waiting for a support surfers.
+- Customers never abandon any service request while waiting for a support agent to respond

 - All lost calls are not abandoned but simply delayed.